almondtools/picklock/README.md

 * No need to lookup the class of House
 * No need to lookup the method open
 * No need to wrap argument types and arguments
-* No need to enable invocations
+* No need to enable access to private members
-* No need to invocate functions in a non-object-oriented way
+* No need to call functions in a non-object-oriented way

 Snooping Private State
 ======================